jeffreykegler/hoonlint/misc/whitespace.md

     ==
 ```

-A head-joined kingside 2-jogging hoon should consist of,
+A head-split kingside 2-jogging hoon should consist of,
 in lexical order:

 * Its rune.